AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-11-28-subtle-web-accessibility-issues/index.md

   **Note**: The benefit of using [multiple skip links](https://webaim.org/techniques/skipnav/#multiple) is debatable.
 Personally, I like to use them, but one could argue that each skip navigation link is, ironically, *one more link* that a user has to tab through.
 I'd say the benefits outweigh the costs if you have lots of links bunched together.
 {% endaside %}

-## 4. Images Are Used in Place of Text
+## 4. Images in Place of Text

+{% quote 'WCAG Success Criterion 1.4.5 Images of Text', 'https://www.w3.org/WAI/WCAG21/Understanding/images-of-text.html' %}
+If an author can use text to achieve the same visual effect, he or she should present the information as text rather than using an image.
+{% endquote %}

 Developers: Please don't post screenshots of your code.
 They may look pretty, but that's about it.
 It's a trend popularized by Twitter and Medium, two platforms that have a large developer user base but whose text editors don't support proper syntax highlighting.
 And on Twitter in particular, you have a character limit to contend with.
 So, to get around this, people use tools like [Carbon](https://carbon.now.sh/) to create beautiful screenshots of their code, which they can drop into blog posts, tweets, and more: